ghc0/helix-theme-notes/README.md

         # With bold, too dim, keep it for nothing.
     # italic
         # Without italic, for PLAIN TEXT.
-        # With italic, for dynamic things like VARIABLES from COMMENTS.
+        # With italic, for  KEYWORDS.
     # reversed
         # Without reversed, for PLAIN TEXT.
         # With reversed?
 I prefer to manually define its fg/bg colors.